mreswick/fa21-cse110-lab4/expose/javascript/part2.md

 2

 This is because printNums gets called, which first prints 1.
-However, two settimeouts occur, one for a second delay and another for an instantaneous/no delay, and then another print statement.
+However, two setTimeouts occur, one for a second delay and another for an instantaneous/no delay, and then another print statement.
 It happens, however, that the following console.log(4); statement gets executed before those of either timeout occur, with so next